Jamesvasanth21/Apache-Superset-0.35.2/Apache Superset-0.35.2.md

     ```
     pip -V
     ```
-    If the above mentioned version is not present.Then download [get-pip.py](https://bootstrap.pypa.io/get-pip.py), and run
+    If pip version is not 20.0.2, then download [get-pip.py](https://bootstrap.pypa.io/get-pip.py), and run
         ```
         python get-pip.py
         ```